CM11 Brave Tiger

-The CM-11 Brave Tiger (勇虎式戰車 (yǒnghǔshì zhànchē)) is a Taiwanese main battle tank (MBT) that was developed by the American General Dynamics and the Republic of China Army Armored Vehicle Development Center.
+The CM11 Brave Tiger (勇虎式戰車 (yǒnghǔshì zhànchē)) is a Taiwanese main battle tank (MBT) that was developed by the American General Dynamics and the Republic of China Army Armored Vehicle Development Center.
 It was introduced to the public on 14 April 1990.
-The CM-11 is a hybrid M60 chassis fitted with the turret from the older M48 Patton and the fire control system of the M1 Abrams.
+The CM11 is a hybrid M60 chassis fitted with the turret from the older M48 Patton and the fire control system of the M1 Abrams.

 Development history

-The Republic of China (Taiwan) established the Armored Vehicle Development Center in 1980, and was tasked to develop military armored vehicles, and had cooperated with General Dynamics to develop the CM-11.
+The Republic of China (Taiwan) established the Armored Vehicle Development Center in 1980, and was tasked to develop military armored vehicles, and had cooperated with General Dynamics to develop the CM11.
 The development of the tank has two main purposes, first was to avoid the limitations set by the US-PRC Joint Communique (17 August Communique), and second was to allow the ROCA to acquire second-generation MBTs.

-The CM-11 is a hybrid tank using the M48A3 turret with the M60A3 tank hull, combined with the new M1 Abrams tank's fire control system (FCS).
-The United States designated it as M48H, where the "H" means Hybrid, and the Republic of China designated it CM-11 and named it Brave Tiger.
+The CM11 is a hybrid tank using the M48A3 turret with the M60A3 tank hull, combined with the new M1 Abrams tank's fire control system (FCS).
+The United States designated it as M48H, where the "H" means Hybrid, and the Republic of China designated it CM11 and named it Brave Tiger.

 Design

-In 1988, two prototypes were finished and 450 CM-11 were ordered to be built.
+In 1988, two prototypes were finished and 450 CM11 were ordered to be built.
 The M60A3 hull was procured from the United States in 1987, and the M48A3 turret and the M68A1 105mm main cannon was supplied by the Army Ordnance Maintenance and Development Center.
 The commander's Israel-made low-profile Urdan cupola was mounted with an M2 Browning 12.7mm (.50 caliber) machine gun, the loader operates an M240 7.62mm machine gun, the coaxial machine gun is also an M240.
 Both sides of the turret have a M239 smoke grenade launcher mounted, like the M60A3 tank.

 Advantages

-The greatest features and advantages of the CM-11 are that it has the same level of digital/analog hybrid ballistic calculator as the M1A1 Abrams; it has a two-dimensional sighting and gun stabilization system, more complete than the M60A3's one-dimensional stabilizing device; combining the AN/VSG-2 thermal imager, AN/VVS-2 Image Intensifier, AN/GVS-5 Nd-YAG laser rangefinder, allowing the CM-11 to have fire-on-the-move and night combat capabilities.
+The greatest features and advantages of the CM11 are that it has the same level of digital/analog hybrid ballistic calculator as the M1A1 Abrams; it has a two-dimensional sighting and gun stabilization system, more complete than the M60A3's one-dimensional stabilizing device; combining the AN/VSG-2 thermal imager, AN/VVS-2 Image Intensifier, AN/GVS-5 Nd-YAG laser rangefinder, allowing the CM11 to have fire-on-the-move and night combat capabilities.
 It also has the highest probability of first-round hit compared to all other ROCA tanks.